Skip to Content

 What Does Real Petrified Wood Look Like

 Real petrified wood looks like a piece of wood with a structure entirely made up of minerals.
 Real petrified wood occurs in natural brown, yellow, and red colors and has the same grain pattern with grown rings and knots.
-In the polished state, real petrified wood has a glassy luster, while natural wood has waxy.
+In the polished state, real petrified wood has a glassy luster, while natural wood is waxy.

 Real petrified wood looks like a piece of wood that has been turned into stone.
 The wood’s original cellular structure has been replaced by minerals, usually silica, which creates a detailed, three-dimensional replica of the wood.